-More than 100 years after his death, few figures in Russian history evoke as much fascination as Gregori Rasputin, often portrayed as the “Mad Monk” who became the political power behind Tzar Nicholas II and his family.
+More than 100 years after his death, few figures in Russian history evoke as much fascination as Grigori Rasputin, often portrayed as the “Mad Monk” who became the political power behind Tzar Nicholas II and his family.

 The fact that he was neither mad, nor a monk, hasn’t stopped scores of writers from repeating these and other bogus claims.
 Historians also debate the significance of his influence and role, although most agree that the royal family came to rely on his self-proclaimed mysterious powers.